dotnet/docs-maui/docs/data-cloud/push-notifications.md

     }
     ```

-    This class is decorated with an `IntentFilter` attribute that includes the `com.google.firebase.MESSAGING_EVENT` filter.
+    This class has an `IntentFilter` attribute that includes the `com.google.firebase.MESSAGING_EVENT` filter.
 This filter enables Android to pass incoming messages to this class for processing.

     For information about the Firebase Cloud Messaging message format, see [About FCM messages](https://firebase.google.com/docs/cloud-messaging/concept-options) on developer.android.com.

-1. In Visual Studio, open the *MainActivity.cs* file in the *Platforms/ANdroid* folder and add the following `using` statements:
+1. In Visual Studio, open the *MainActivity.cs* file in the *Platforms/Android* folder and add the following `using` statements:

     ```csharp
     using Android.App;